eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `-h`, `--help`

 This option outputs the help menu, displaying all of the available options.
 All other options are ignored when this is present.
+When you use this flag, the CLI does not perform linting.

 ##### `--help` example